0xs4h4/0xs4h4.github.io/_posts/2024/2024-06-20-Active-Directory-Enumeration-Local-Privilege-Escalation-Part-1.md

 **Tools Used:** PowerView

-Send a request to the Domain Controller to retrieve all ComputerName and membership of the domain admin's group with an admin session.
+Even with local admin access on multiple machines, the ultimate goal is often to gain domain admin rights.
+Identifying where domain admin accounts have active sessions can provide an opportunity to steal their tokens and impersonate them, further escalating your privileges within the domain.
+So we need to send a request to the Domain Controller to retrieve all ComputerName and membership of the domain admin's group with an admin session.

 ### Finding Domain User Locations
 ```bash